-As a national historic site, Women’s College Hospital is committed to preserving its unique history.
-The Miss Margaret Robins Archives of Women’s College Hospital acquires, maintains, preserves and makes available the historical records and artifacts of the institution.
+As a national historic site, Women’s College Hospital (WCH) is committed to preserving its unique history.
+The Miss Margaret Robins Archives of Women’s College Hospital acquires, maintains, preserves, and makes available the historical records and artifacts of the institution.

 To search for historical material maintained in the Archives use the Archeion database.

 To learn more about the Archives and its collection, or to book an appointment, please contact the Archives at: email@example.com or 416-323-6400 x4076.

 Please note: The Archives does not maintain patient records.
 For historical patient records requests, please contact our Health Information Department at: firstname.lastname@example.org or 416-323-6098.

 The following online projects were developed with funding and support from the Digital Museums Canada investment program.